goofwear/Nintendo-Switch-Web-Services/README.md

-# Nintendo-Switch-Web-Exploit
+# Nintendo Switch Web Exploit
-With this "web-exploit" you can: open HTML videogames, see videos, open other websites and MORE!, NOW ON DEVELOPMENT!
+With this "web exploit" you can: open HTML videogames, see videos, open other websites and MORE!, NOW ON DEVELOPMENT!

 [WEBSITE](https://cosmoxdd.github.io/Nintendo-Switch-Web-Exploit/) (TEST ONLY!)